» Terraform Runs and Remote Operations

 - The API-driven run workflow, which is more flexible but requires you to create some tooling.

 - The CLI-driven run workflow, which uses Terraform's standard CLI tools to execute runs in Terraform Cloud.

 In more abstract terms, runs can be initiated by VCS webhooks, the manual "Queue Plan" button on a workspace, the standard

 terraform apply command (with the remote backend configured), and the Runs API (or any tool that uses that API).

 » Plans and Applies

 Terraform Cloud enforces Terraform's division between plan and apply operations.
 It always plans first, saves the plan's output, and uses that output for the apply.
 In the default configuration, it waits for user approval before running an apply, but you can configure workspaces to automatically apply successful plans.
-(Some plans can't be auto-applied, like destroy plans or plans queued by users without write permissions.)
+(Some plans can't be auto-applied, like plans queued by run triggers or by users without write permissions.)

 » Speculative Plans